AlacrisIO/legicash-facts/invariants.md

 may use some variant of computability logic to model the preservation of resources.
 Some linear disjunction operators will express choices that are available to specific parties regarding those resources.
-Which party, user, facilitator or miner, etc., can itself be specified as part of a conjunction operator that includes a signature of the suitable party in the product of items part of the choice.
+Which party, user, operator or miner, etc., can itself be specified as part of a conjunction operator that includes a signature of the suitable party in the product of items part of the choice.